adeo/mozaic-design-system/src/pages/Components/RatingStars/code.md

 order: 2
 ---

-> Rating stars can be used in two ways : (1.) when filing or amending an opinion (2.) when displaying the overall score on a product sheet.
+> Rating stars has two main usages: (1.) when filing or amending an opinion (2.) when displaying the overall score on a product sheet.

 ## Filing or amending an opinion